 I also taught courses the objective of which was to provide students with background knowledge on metazoans: Functional anatomy, Entomology, Ornithology, Parasitology and Insect societies.

-I (co)supervised six undegraduate students involved in various research projects:
+I (co)supervised eight undegraduate students involved in various research projects: